asauber/py24/README.md

 # "24" Game and "24" Game Solver

-`py24.py` and `py24solver.py` execute interactively, you can run them from a terminal or command line with no arguments.
+The modules `py24.py` and `py24solver.py` execute interactively with no arguments.

 Example: